 Health and Safety

-Your personal safety while you are away from home is very important to the staff of the International Education Center and to your family and friends.
+Your personal safety while you are away from home is very important to the staff of the Office of Study Abroad and to your family and friends.
 While no off-campus program can offer an absolute guarantee that students will be safe from injury or crime, there are many steps you can take to reduce your risks.
 It is our experience that most of the issues that arise from traveling in today's climate of uncertainty can be addressed by heightened awareness and common sense.

 For a comprehensive list of travel tips related safety, please consult your pre-departure handbook.
 However, a few things to consider before you depart and a few steps to follow upon arrival that can help ensure your health and safety are: